-Revit and Revit LT are used for different things.
+Revit and Revit Lite (LT) are used for different things.
 They both do Building Information Modelling (BIM), but at different scales and levels of complexity.
-To clear up any confusion, let’s compare Revit vs Revit LT.
+The license prices are also different, indicating that they are two separate products.

 Revit is a comprehensive BIM software developed by Autodesk.
 It supports architectural design, MEP (Mechanical, Electrical, and Plumbing) systems, structural engineering, and construction.